coqaxyz/coqa-xyz-ai-test-agent/README.md

 # AI Testing Agent

 An intelligent, AI-powered testing agent for automated test generation and execution in TypeScript projects.
+This project serves as a reference implementation for [coqa.xyz](https://coqa.xyz), an advanced AI Agent for software testing.

 ## Features